100Base TX Cable And Fast Ethernet

 What is 100Base TX cable?

-The 100Base TX cable or 100BaseT is one of the most popular Ethernet signal cables that replaced 10Base-T and 10Base-2 coaxial cable in the past.
+The 100Base TX cable, or 100BaseT, is one of the most popular Ethernet signal cables.
+It replaced 10Base-T and 10Base-2 coaxial cables in the past.
 A 100BaseTX speed is up to 100 Mbps.
 The 100BaseTX distance: the maximum length is 100 meters, and its minimum length between nodes is 2.5 meters.

-100Base-T utilizes two sets of wires in Category 5 UTP link at any rate, while 100Base-TX requires two sets in Category 6.
+100Base-T utilizes two sets of wires in the Category 5 UTP link at any rate, while 100Base-TX requires two sets in Category 6.
 100Base-T4 utilizes each of the four-wire locations in more established Category 3 links.

 100Base-TX cable

-Presented in 1995 and authoritatively the IEEE 802.3u norm, 100Base-T is a 100 Mbps variant of the 10 Mbps 10Base-T. Like 10Base-T, 100Base-T is a common media LAN when utilized with a center (all hubs share the 100 Mbps) and 100 Mbps between each pair of hubs when utilized with a switch.
-All cutting edge Ethernet gadgets are 10/100/1000, supporting 10, 100, and 1000 Mbps (10Base-T, 100Base-T, and 1000Base-T).
+Presented in 1995 and authoritatively the IEEE 802.3u norm, 100Base-T is a 100 Mbps variant of the 10 Mbps 10Base-T. Like 10Base-T, 100Base-T is a standard media LAN when utilized with a center (all hubs share 100 Mbps) and 100 Mbps between each pair of hubs when used with a switch.
+All cutting-edge Ethernet gadgets are 10/100/1000, supporting 10, 100, and 1000 Mbps (10Base-T, 100Base-T, and 1000Base-T).

 In 100 Mbps (megabits every second) Ethernet (known as Fast Ethernet), three kinds of actual wiring can convey signals: